Answer

 - Other observable patterns

-Many IEP goals that are developed to address behavior are not measurable.
+Many IEP goals developed to address behavior are not measurable.
 For example, "to listen attentively" and "to use time constructively" are not measurable.
 You cannot observe if a child is "listening attentively" or "using time constructively."

 You can revise these goals to make them measurable.